Jaytru1997/sleep-quality-calculator/README.md

 At the moment we're using a discord server.
 As we grow I'd like to switch to a different platform but we will decide as a group when the time comes.
 For now you can join us by visiting this invite link here: https://discord.com/invite/HgFaYYADRC

 ## Tickets:
-You can find all available tickets on our Trello board (to access Trello you must be a member on Discord)
+You can find all available tickets on our Jira board (to access Trello you must be a member on Discord and WONDR).

 ## Communication:
 On project's channel within our Discord group
-(see the link above)
+(see the link above).

+##Chapter Lead:
+Our chapter leads for this project are Denice and Cendei.